 What's New at the Taber Museum?

-The Taber Museum held its annual Summer History Day Camp from July 26 – July 30, 2021.
-Colonial and Native American culture was the theme.
+The Taber Museum held its annual Summer History Day Camp in July 2022.